-- 5.2 This infrastructure led strategy reflects the Council's desire to see growth that does not put a strain on existing infrastructure, and where possible delivers new infrastructure benefits, whilst also reflecting national policy requirements by ensuring growth is located in locations with good access to sustainable public transport, or where brownfield opportunities exist.
+- 5.1 The council is currently consulting on the Preferred Options Plan until 24 November 2021.
+This plan identifies development sites which will help to deliver the preferred infrastructure led development strategy.
+The distribution of proposed development has been influenced by the settlement hierarchy with larger and better-connected settlements generally attracting a greater share of growth.
+In addition, the preferred development strategy identifies a number of sustainable urban extensions situated to the north and west of the West Midlands conurbation and to the south of Stafford. - 5.2 This infrastructure led strategy reflects the Council's desire to see growth that does not put a strain on existing infrastructure, and where possible delivers new infrastructure benefits, whilst also reflecting national policy requirements by ensuring growth is situated in locations with good access to sustainable public transport, or where brownfield opportunities exist.
 In setting the apportionment of growth to different villages and broad locations regard has therefore been had to what infrastructure could be delivered.
-In many cases these reflect infrastructure opportunities and where known deficiencies exist where these have been confirmed by the infrastructure provider (e.g. need for a 2FE First School for Codsall/Bilbrook). - 5.3 The level of growth identified for specific locations is proportionate to the type of infrastructure that can be provided: i.e larger allocations can facilitate more significant new infrastructure provision e.g a school or contributions toward a new swimming pool; whereas smaller allocations are directed towards the smaller villages with less existing infrastructure and where no opportunities for specific new infrastructure have so far been identified.
-At this stage, levels of growth included in the strategy are purely indicative, but are intended to offer an initial indication of the likely level of housing development that may facilitate the infrastructure item in question.
-Regard has also been had to the relative level of existing services and facilities in villages informed by the Rural Services and Facilities Audit 2019 and opportunities for development to make the most of existing infrastructure provision when setting levels of housing growth. - 5.4 The preferred infrastructure led strategy also includes growth proposals away from the villages but adjacent to Stafford Borough and the western and northern edges of the Black Country.
-On the northern edge of the Black Country in particular, there are site options that could see large Sustainable Urban Extensions in excess of 1000 dwellings.
-These will create significant infrastructure demand to serve the new residents.
-However, the Council would expect that this infrastructure will be delivered on site so as to create communities with a high degree of self-containment, without relying on accessing infrastructure in neighbouring villages.
-This will include provision of local shops, community facilities and a First/Primary school, whilst having good access to higher-order facilities in the adjacent urban area. - 5.5 For smaller development adjacent the urban conurbation, these will not be of a scale to facilitate significant on-site infrastructure provision; however there are smaller site options within walking distance of a good range of services and facilities in the neighbouring urban areas, and again the use of these reduces pressure on infrastructure in nearby South Staffordshire villages.
+In many cases these reflect infrastructure opportunities and where known deficiencies exist where these have been confirmed by the infrastructure provider (e.g. need for a First School for Codsall/Bilbrook). - 5.3 The level of growth identified for specific locations is proportionate to the type of infrastructure that can be provided: i.e larger allocations can facilitate more significant new infrastructure provision e.g. a school or improvements to sports and leisure facilities; whereas smaller allocations are directed towards the smaller villages with less existing infrastructure and where no opportunities for specific new infrastructure have so far been identified.
+Regard has also been had to the relative level of existing services and facilities in villages informed by the Rural Services and Facilities Audit 2021 and opportunities for development to make the most of existing infrastructure provision when setting levels of housing growth. - 5.4 The preferred infrastructure led strategy also includes growth proposals away from the villages but adjacent to Stafford Borough and the western and northern edges of the Black Country.
+On the northern edge of the Black Country in particular, there are preferred site options that will see large Sustainable Urban Extensions in excess of 1000 dwellings.
+These will create new infrastructure demand to serve the new residents.
+However, the Council would expect that much of this infrastructure will be delivered on site so as to create communities with a high degree of self-containment, without relying on accessing infrastructure in neighbouring villages.
+This will include provision of local shops, community facilities and a First/Primary school, whilst having good access to higher-order facilities in the adjacent urban area. - 5.5 Where smaller development options are being proposed adjacent to the urban conurbation, these will not be of a scale to facilitate significant on-site infrastructure provision; however such options will be situated within walking distance of a good range of services and facilities in the neighbouring urban areas, and again the use of these reduces pressure on infrastructure in nearby South Staffordshire villages.